 Broad Category: Landscape/Terrestrial Ecosystems

-- Evaluate the role that various forest types and successional stages (including monotypic stands) play in providing native plant habitats.
+- Evaluate the role that various forest types and successional stages (including monotypic stands) play in providing wildlife habitat.

 Methods of analysis:

 The question will employ a species screen to guide the analysis.
 Species included will meet one of the following criteria: federally proposed, threatened, and endangered species; species with viability concerns; game species; species with high management or public interest (e.g., avian species with Partners in Flight concern scores of 22 and above); species with demanding habitat requirements; and keystone species.

 Quantitative descriptions of relative abundance trends (if known) and habitat conditions required by a selected species or species association will be compiled from the sources listed below as well as from the scientific literature.

 As an example, USFWS Breeding Bird Survey data will be used to track population trends from the mid-1960's to present day by species group (e.g., grassland birds, shrub/scrub birds, mature timber birds, area-sensitive birds, and others).
 Partners in Flight plans will be used to identify species and habitat needs by assemblage and by physiographic areas in the southeast.